 Skills like embroidery were highly valued and were country/region specific.
 The clothes making and decoration skills were handed down from one generation of women to the next.
 In Europe, young brides got pins, needles and pin cushions as part of the dowry between the Middle Ages and the 17th century.

 Embroidered clothing was luxury.
 The silk road brought stitching from the far East to Europe.
 Also the traditional organic floral stitching from the middle East was on high demand.
 The Hanseatic League spread embroidery patterns from around the Baltic and North Seas.

 Today embroidered clothing is considered ethnic and traditional and hence difficult to style.
 When you love embroidered attire see this guide on how to create ageless style with embroidery.

 In 1790, Thomas Saint received the patent for the World’s first sewing machine.
-In the 19th, other sewing machines were developed.
-In 1829, Barthélemy Thimonnier (1793, 19 August – 1857, 5 July) invented a sewing machine and filed the patent together with Auguste Ferrand, who made the drawings required for patenting, in 1830.
+Other sewing machines were developed in the 19th century.
+For example, 1829, Barthélemy Thimonnier (1793 – 1857) invented a sewing machine and filed the patent together with Auguste Ferrand, who made the drawings required for patenting, in 1830.
 His invention used a barbed needle that formed a chain stitch, i.e. only one thread was needed.
 In 1841, he used them to produce military uniforms for the French Army.
-A mob rioted his store as they accused him to eliminate their jobs.
+A mob rioted his store.
+They accused him to eliminate their jobs.
 He won several prizes at World Shows, but died in poverty.